gjtiquia/hello-world-cpp/README.md

 # Hello World C++

-A short documentation on how to setup C++ properly on Linux.
+A short documentation on how to setup, compile and run C++ properly on Linux.

 ## Prerequisites